3 Data Preparation in Practice: From Raw Data to Insight

 Preparing Categorical Features

-The native.country variable includes 40 distinct countries.
-Modeling each country as a separate category would unnecessarily expand the feature space and dilute predictive power.
-To improve interpretability and reduce sparsity, we group the countries into broader geographic regions that reflect cultural and linguistic proximity:
+We begin with the variable native_country, which contains 40 distinct country labels.
+Treating each country as a separate category would substantially expand the feature space without necessarily improving predictive performance.
+Instead, we group countries into broader geographic regions that reflect cultural and linguistic proximity.

 library(forcats)